-My regular haircut costs me £5 a pop, my barber and I don’t speak the same language and communicate in charades and the haircut is distinctly mediocre.
-It turns out, there’s a whole ‘nother way to do this.
+My regular haircut costs me £5 a pop, my barber and I don’t speak the same language and communicate in charades and, unsurprisingly, the haircut is distinctly mediocre.
+But it turns out, there’s a whole ‘nother way to do this.

 Does that there beard need a bit of a trim?
 There’s a place for that.
 Murdock.
 Bringing a Shoreditchy feel to the whole experience, this is the hipster’s favourite groomer.
 Creating ‘a memorable, masculine grooming experience’, the barbers certainly know their stuff and the experience is all the more enjoyable given the glass of whiskey in your hand.